The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Introduction

-Currently, it is still unclear whether the rare appearance of spirals at high-$z$ is mainly due to the spiral formation or due to surface brightness dimming.
+Currently, it is still unclear whether the rare appearance of spirals at high-$z$ is mainly due to the spiral formation or surface brightness dimming.
 At $z>2$, galaxies are observed to be clumpier and more irregular \citep[e.g.,][]{Elmegreen2009}. \citet{Law2009} suggest that the irregularity at $z\gtrsim2$ can be explained, because the disks could be dynamically hot, and hot disks could yield more clumps than spiral structures \citep{Conselice2005}.
 Simulations further suggest that clumpy galaxies may transition into spirals.
 Nevertheless, at high-$z$, direct observational constraints linking gaseous clumps and spirals are lacking, while our understanding of how spirals may impact star formation remains unclear.
 For example, whether spirals at $z>2$ can enhance the star formation or not are still under debated \citep[e.g.,][]{Elmegreen2002, Moore2012}.
 All these questions or debates can be addressed by identification of more spirals across cosmic time and studying their star formation properties.
-Such observations can also answer the long-standing question of when and where grand-design-like spiral structures start to emerge in the early Universe, as well as what their evolutionary endpoints at present time might be.
+Such observations can also answer the long-standing question of when and where spiral structures start to emerge in the early Universe, as well as what their evolutionary endpoints at present time might be.

-In this paper, we present our identification of the very first grand-design stellar spiral at $z>3$.
+In this paper, we present our identification of a stellar spiral at $z>3$.
 This galaxy is reported as a submillimeter galaxy (SMG) with the ALMA Frontier Field survey \citep{GL17,Laporte17}, and recovered recently with the ALMA Lensing Cluster Survey \citep[ALCS;][]{Sun2022} with updated spectroscopic redshift $z=3.06$.
-Nevertheless, ALMA spatial resolution ($\approx 0\farcs6-$1\farcs0) is not sufficient to resolve most spiral-like structures for galaxies at $z\gtrsim3$.
-JWST has a near-infrared (NIR) capability that can allow us to probe the stellar properties of high-$z$ galaxies.
-The high spatial resolution ($\approx 0.06\arcsec$) enables the full resolving the spiral structures.
-In the following, we named it as \targetname\ in the following of the paper, where DSG is the acronym of ``dusty spiral galaxy".
+Nevertheless, ALMA spatial resolution ($\approx 0\farcs6-$1\farcs0) is insufficient to resolve most spiral-like structures for galaxies at $z\gtrsim3$.
+JWST has a near-infrared (NIR) capability that allows us to probe the stellar properties of high-$z$ galaxies. {The high spatial resolution ($\approx 0.06\arcsec$) enables us to fully resolve the spiral structures.} {We named this galaxy as \targetname\ in the following of the paper, where DSG is the acronym of ``dusty spiral galaxy".}